-We love open-plan homes: large family spaces, open sight-lines, and the feeling of airiness that makes life so pleasant.
+We love large family spaces, open sight-lines, and the feeling of airiness that makes open-concept architectural design so appealing.
 But what do you do when you want a place of your own, where you can go and shut the door?
-Try the den.
+Try your house’s den.

 In the ‘70s, people began calling their family room the den.
 Dens, however, are traditionally small rooms devoted to non-work activities, not formal occasions.

 Often, dens are pass-throughs to other places, making them forgotten spaces.

 Reclaim yours.
 Arrange your furniture so that it floats, directing traffic to the edges of your space.
 Then add an octagonal ottoman for more seating and to help all those doors and corners make visual sense.